the-siegfried/the-siegfried.github.io/_posts/2023-06-01-ThePowerMBA-A-finishers-comments.md

 ---
 layout: post
-title: The Power MBA A Finishers Comments
+title: ThePowerMBA - A Finishers Comments
 cover-img: /assets/img/ThePowerMBA-header.jpeg
 tags: [business, review]
 ---

-# ThePowerMBA: A finishers comments

 Having now completed the ThePowerMBA, I decided to write about my experience so that others considering the course can stumble across this blog and gain insight.